mvolkmann/blog/src/flutter.md

 | `CupertinoTextField`                  | iOS-style input text field                                                                                         |
 | `CupertinoTimerPicker`                | iOS-style wheel picker for entering hours, minutes, and seconds                                                    |

+## Model-View-Controller

+One recommended pattern for organizing a Flutter project is to follow the Model-View-Controller (MVC) pattern.
+For example, a project can have subdirectories under the `lib` directory named `models`, `controllers`, and `views`.

+The `models` directory holds Dart source files that define classes that each describe a particular kind of data use in the application.
+In an application that supports scheduling meetings, the model classes could include `User` and `Meeting`.

+The `controllers` directory holds Dart source files that define classes that each define methods for performing actions supported by the application.
+For example, methods could include `createUser`, `updateUser`, `deleteUser`, `createMeeting`, `updateMeeting`, `deleteMeeting`, and `sendMeetingInvites`.

+The `views` directory holds Dart source files that define widgets that render the user interface of the application.
+For example, widgets could include `User`, `Meeting`, and `Calendar`.

 ## Responsive UIs

 Flutter can build UIs that respond to the current device size.